|

 of the two non-essential, neurologically active amino acids, glutamate and aspartate while

-eliminating the foods that can do harm to the intestinal tract.
+eliminating the foods that can do harm to the lining of the intestinal tract.
 The above link goes into detail.

 a) Avoid all gluten (wheat, barley, rye, and all